pmilet/domainevents/README.md

     }
     ```
-    To see a running sample take a look to the StonePaperScissors specflow test example:
+    To see a running sample take a look to the StonePaperScissors specflow test example